Pennsylvania State University-Penn State Harrisburg logo

 1966

-Founded as the 'Penn State Capitol Campus', exclusively for upper-division undergraduates and graduate students
+Founded as the "Penn State Capitol Campus" exclusively for upper division undergraduates and graduate students.

 1968

-First students graduated from the Capitol College
+The first students graduated from the Capitol College.

 1969